 I am a Warrior Mom.
 What does that mean?
 It means that I suffered from and survived postpartum depression.
 In my case, it also means that I am a mom of children who have special needs.
 That one sentence defined me for years.
 I was stuck, isolated, pissed off, and afraid.
-I was a tree for about four years.
+I was a tree.
 Our entire family was suffering.
 Our lives were not being lived, they were being endured.
 Everything was out of control.

-I knew in order for things to change I had to figure out what the actual fuck was going.
-It took me about a year and a half of soul searching and bi-weekly therapy to figure it out.
+I knew in order for things to change I had to figure out what the actual f@-! was going on.
+It took me about a year and a half of soul searching and bi-weekly therapy sessions just to catch my breath and then another year or two to remember to exhale.
 That was the easy part.
-Then it was time to acquire the services and supports we needed to make the changes necessary for lasting growth in our family.
+Then I had to keep breathing while fighting to acquire the services and supports we needed to make the changes necessary for lasting growth in our family.

-Figuring out how to get the help our family needed, took about two and a half years.
-It took that long because the systems out there to help parents are incredibly difficult to identify and access.
+Figuring out how to get the help our family needs is a full time job.
+It’s my full time job.
+The systems in place to help families are incredibly difficult to identify and access.
 To make matters more complicated, I was elbow deep in depression, anxiety, PTSD, and PPD for the first 6 years of motherhood.
-Fighting for the needs of my children while battling depression and anxiety was the hardest thing I have ever done.
+Fighting for the needs of my children while battling depression and anxiety is the hardest thing I have ever done.
 Those years are a blur, I remember only bits and pieces, flashes of birthday parties and holidays.
 For so long we seemed to be living life on a roller coaster, our emotions taking us in each and every direction without any sense of stability or predictability at all.
-The courage needed to fight through all of my personal shit so I could work to “fix” our family and the work that is required to change is now the ongoing battle.
-I know it will be a part of my life forever.
+The courage and grit needed to fight through my depression so I can do what it takes to help our family grow is an ongoing battle that I know will be a part of my life forever.

 The hardest part, for me, is that the changing, growing, and adjusting, occurs at such a rapid rate.
 I don’t get to enjoy the present very often.
 I am so focused on the things that I want to change that it feels like I am distracted all of the time.
 It is relentless.
 It is so easy to get pulled into the dark tunnel of defeat and self loathing.
 I need my tribe to stay productive and present.